tomhrr/cosh/doc/all.md

 #### Parallel processing

-`mapn` operates similarly to `map`, except that it distributes the work across four processes, and the resulting generator returns results in arbitrary order:
+`pmap` operates similarly to `map`, except that it distributes the work across four processes, and the resulting generator returns results as they are received from those processes (i.e. in indeterminate order):

     $ 5 range; [1 rand; sleep] pmap;
     v[channel-gen (
         0: 2
         1: 0
         2: 1
         3: 3
         4: 4
     )]

 State changes in the forked processes (e.g. new function definitions,